TheMagicFlute-development-team/.github/profile/README.md

-# TheMagicFlute-development-team - README
+# TheMagicFlute-studio - README
-hello from TheMagicFlute-development-team!
+hello from TheMagicFlute-studio!